bernardtbergh/bernardtbergh.github.io/README.md

 * Develop a multi-purpose automation product for various industries enabling simple end-user setup and SCADA system for any simple automation applications
 * Design and build an efficient Vertical Axis Wind Turbine (for 1kW or so)
 * Design and 3D print / cast a supersonic rocket nozzle
-* Design and build a independently driven wheel hybrid 4x4 from scratch (road legal) - requires a lot of tooling for turning, milling, CNC cutting, casting, and heat-treatment - not realistic, but a multi-year project dream
+* Design and build an independently driven wheel hybrid 4x4 from scratch (road legal) - requires a lot of tooling for turning, milling, CNC cutting, casting, and heat-treatment - not realistic, but a multi-year project dream